solchef/examples/resend/README.md

 This folder contains example Jobs using [Trigger.dev](https://trigger.dev) and [Resend](https://resend.com).
 You can use these Jobs as a starting point for creating your own Jobs.

-The Jobs are located in `src/app/trigger` and include:
+The Jobs are located in `src/jobs` and include:

-- Job 1: Send an email to a 'to' email address with a 'subject', a 'text' field and a 'from' email address.
+- resendBasicEmail: Send an email to a 'to' email address with a 'subject', a 'text' field and a 'from' email address.

 ## **Step 1:** Create accounts for Trigger.dev and Resend